avalor1991/Hangman-Game/README.md

 # Hangman-Game
 A simple hangman game built in JavaScript.
-The goal of this project to learn more about object-oriented programming and become more comfortable using jQuery to build the front end.
+The goal of this project to learn more about object-oriented programming.

 To try it out, open index.html in your browser of choice.